Medicare and home health care — what qualifies and what doesn't

 Medicare covers physical therapy, occupational therapy, and speech therapy.
 These services help your parent recover function after a stroke, joint replacement, fall, or other acute event.
 Your parent learns how to walk again, dress again, or swallow again.
 These services have a specific goal of functional restoration or stabilization.

 Aide services are covered only if your parent is also receiving skilled nursing or therapy.
-This is important.
 A bath aide who simply helps your parent bathe is not covered on their own.
 The aide can come to help with bathing, but only if a nurse is also visiting to provide skilled care.
 This prevents Medicare from paying for custodial care disguised as home health.

 Cleaning, cooking, and general household help are not covered.
 This is the boundary between medical care and homemaking.
 Medicare stops at medical care.
 Your parent might desperately need someone to clean the house or do the laundry, but Medicare doesn't pay for it.
 If your parent can't manage these tasks alone and has no family to help, these become out-of-pocket expenses.

-Personal care,help with bathing, dressing, toilet use,is covered only if skilled nursing or therapy is also being provided.
+Personal care (help with bathing, dressing, toilet use) is covered only if skilled nursing or therapy is also being provided.
 Alone, it's custodial care.
 Combined with skilled care, the aide can help as part of the overall home health package.

-The Duration Question: How Long Does It Last
+How Long Does It Last

 Home health care coverage is duration-limited in two ways: the specific length of benefit after an acute event, and the duration until your parent stabilizes.

 After a hospital stay or major surgery, Medicare typically covers home health care for several weeks to several months, depending on your parent's recovery.
 If your parent had hip surgery, three months of home health therapy might be typical.
 If your parent had a stroke, the duration might be longer.
-But the coverage is not open-ended.
+The coverage is not open-ended.

 The real limit is stabilization.
-Once your parent's condition is stable,they've recovered what they're going to recover, they're doing as well as they likely will, they're not making functional progress,the coverage stops.
+Once your parent's condition is stable (they've recovered what they're going to recover, they're doing as well as they likely will, they're not making functional progress), the coverage stops.
 Your parent might improve to the point where they can walk with a walker but not walk normally.
 Once they reach that functional level and it's stable, the skilled care ends.

 This is where families often get surprised.
-They think, "Medicare is covering the home health care, so it will continue until my parent is completely better."
-But Medicare stops when your parent is stable enough to manage their condition, which might not be completely recovered.
+They think Medicare will continue covering home health care until their parent is completely better.
+Medicare stops when your parent is stable enough to manage their condition, which is not the same as completely recovered.

 Transition planning becomes essential.
 Before the coverage ends, you need to know what happens next.
 Will your parent need ongoing help?
 Can family provide it?
 Is private pay in-home care needed?
 Can your parent manage alone with grab bars and equipment?
 These questions need answering before the nurse makes the last visit.